LupoSun/CS194_Ecom_GreenAgent/README.md

 > **For AgentBeats Users:** This green agent evaluates shopping prediction capabilities.
 Deploy it to test white agents, or use the reference implementations to build your own.
 See [AgentBeats Integration](#agentbeats-platform-integration) for details.

+> **🎉 NEW: AgentBeats Platform Support!** This repository now includes Docker images, automated publishing, and complete setup guides for the AgentBeats platform.
+See [AGENTBEATS_SETUP.md](./AGENTBEATS_SETUP.md) for details.

 ## Overview

 This green agent evaluates how well white agents (the agents being tested) can predict what a user will purchase on their next grocery shopping trip based on purchase history.
 White agents use a real e-commerce API to search for products, build a basket, and complete the task.